happybono/SonataSmooth.Tune.Etude/README.md

 - Explore `FrmMain.cs` and `FrmMain.Designer.cs` for practical usage patterns and UI integration.

 ---

 **SonataSmooth.Tune** : Tune your data.
 **SonataSmooth.Tune.Etude** : Study, experiment, and prepare for your own data processing masterpiece.

+## License
+This project is licensed under the MIT License.
+See the `LICENSE` file for details.

+## Copyright
+Copyright ⓒ HappyBono 2022 - 2026.
+All Rights Reserved.